defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/challenges/intermediate/solidity.md

 2. Highlight any assumptions or observations you make while analyzing the contract.
 3. Provide suggestions (if applicable) for improvements to the reward calculation logic.

-## Standing on the Shoulders of Giants
+## Part 2: Standing on the Shoulders of Giants

 This section should emphasize **studying canonical contracts that shaped DeFi** and understanding how they influenced the ecosystem.